crliljedahl-13/deterministic-takeover-demo/README.md

-# MomentTakeover — Deterministic Forced-Sale NFT (Research Demo)
+# MomentTakeover — Deterministic Forced-Sale NFT (Independent Research Demo)

 **Research Note:**
 [Deterministic Forced-Sale NFTs as a Primitive for Time-Bound Ownership (PDF)](./Deterministic_Forced_Sale_NFTs_Research_Note.pdf)

 ---

-Independent research demo exploring rule-based asset ownership.
+## Overview

 MomentTakeover is an Ethereum project demonstrating how a smart contract can enforce deterministic pricing and forced asset transfers within a fixed time